Terminal often intimidates new users. However, you gradually start liking it once you get to know it. Well, that happens with most Linux users.

-So, when you are copying some command, don’t copy the $ if it is there at the beginning.
+So, when copying some commands, don’t copy the $ if it is at the beginning.
 You should also avoid copying random commands for random websites specially when you do not understand what it does.

-Since you are reading about copying commands, when you see commands in multiple lines together, you should copy one line at a time and run them on by one:
+Since you are reading about copying commands, when you see commands in multiple lines together, you should copy one line at a time and run them one by one:

-The next section tells you how to run multiple commands in one go.
+The following section tells you how to run multiple commands in one go.